practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 <br/>

-From that point on, it was only a small step to transpile program [random_streams_for_perf_stats.groovy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Groovy/random_streams_for_perf_stats.groovy), which is here type annotated for speedy, static compilation, with the help of Duck.ai (because the [tsc compiler](https://manpages.debian.org/testing/node-typescript/tsc.1.en.html), version 5.9.3, tumbled over warnings):
+From that point on, it was only a small step to transpile Groovy program [random_streams_for_perf_stats.groovy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Groovy/random_streams_for_perf_stats.groovy), which is here type annotated for speedy, static compilation, with the help of Duck.ai:

 - first, into [TypeScript](./random_streams_for_perf_stats.ts) with its **unsound** type system, and
-- then from there into [JavaScript](./random_streams_for_perf_stats.js) with its **unsound** type system, again with Duck.ai
+- then from there into [JavaScript](./random_streams_for_perf_stats.js) with its **unsound** type system, again with Duck.ai, because the [tsc compiler](https://manpages.debian.org/testing/node-typescript/tsc.1.en.html), here in version 5.9.3, tumbled over warnings (*).
 - however, Big AI driven efforts to transpile (from Groovy) into [ReScript](./random-streams-for-perf-stats.res) have then been only a slow affair with ReScripts's **sound** type system:

 [Everyday TypeScript: Type Soundness](https://www.executeprogram.com/courses/everyday-typescript/lessons/type-soundness)